brightly-salty/qbcanon/arts-humanities/arts/visual.md

 ---
-title: Visual Arts
+title: Visual Fine Arts
 tableOfContents: true
 ---

-This is the homepage for the *Visual Arts* category, a subcategory of [The Arts](../index.html).
+This is the homepage for the *Visual Fine Arts* category, a subcategory of [The Arts](../index.html).

 ### The Renaissance